 Always buy genuine filters for the best performance.
 As soon as the filter reset indicator is on, you are ready to change filters.
 Do it as quickly as possible.Check Filter Price On Amazon

 Honestly, I think that the manufacturers would have benefited much more if they had used a larger filter and that the device’s performance would have been much better in the long run.

-Activated Carbon Pre-filter
+Activated Carbon and Pre-filter Combination